rbalexan/aa-228/README.md

 ###[project 1](https://github.com/rbalexan/aa-228/tree/master/project-1/project1.jl):

-> A maximum likelihood approach to Bayesian structure learning assuming a uniform graph prior and a uniform Dirichlet network parameter prior.
+> A maximum likelihood approach to Bayesian structure learning assuming a uniform graph prior and a uniform Dirichlet network parameter prior (Bayesian Dirichlet equivalent uniform (BDeu) scoring).
 For a given graph structure, a dataset is read, counted, and scored using the Bayesian scoring function.
 Algorithms for maximizing the Bayesian score using graph search have been implemented, which include both directed and partially-directed graph search.

 - Bayesian score implementation ([`bayesianScore.jl`](https://github.com/rbalexan/aa-228/tree/master/project-1/bayesianScore.jl))
 - directed graph search algorithms: